gravitational/workshop/k8sprod.md

 $ kubectl create -f fix.yaml
 ```

-The liveness probe will fail and the container will get restarted.
+Our Python HTTP server still crashes, however this time the liveness probe will fail and the container will get restarted.

 ```bash
 $ kubectl get pods